Neffaris/EVA-DEMO/README.md

 In addition, you should put the file "test_sound.wav" into the newly created folder "eva_sounds"

 To run program use "python3/python main_core.py" command

+The default login is "lumos" and the password is "maxima"